James Russell Lowell,

 I can easily grow impatient with the phases where you have to build consensus (even just about where to go for pizza) among a group of people.

 5 - Loneliness, Friendship, and Love

-The chapter opens by stating that only someone who can experience loneliness can actually exhibit love or friendship.
+The chapter opens by stating that only someone who can experience loneliness can exhibit love or friendship.
 Being able to appreciate "otherness" is a fundamental ingredient of Loneliness, Friendship, and Love.
 The author says that both Love and Friendship are extremely complex concepts and each would deserve a much more detailed treatment.
 Nevertheless, he devotes the rest of the chapter to a brief overview of each.

-- Philosophy tends to describe things in a very idealized manner because it strives to capture the very essence of an idea maybe for this reason Friendship has been less "popular" - as a subject of philosophical analysis - then Love, but on the other hand, it has been treated in a more worldly manner.
+- Philosophy tends to describe things in a very idealized manner because it strives to capture the very essence of an idea maybe for this reason Friendship has been less "popular" - as a subject of philosophical analysis - than Love, but on the other hand, it has been treated in a more worldly manner.

 - Best friendship is described as a friendship of virtue among equals.

-- Most of this section is about Kant's thoughts on the topic: everyone feels the desire to open their own mind to someone else, but at the same time we aware of the danger of doing so - therefore a true friend is always a part of a small, carefully selected group.
+- Most of this section is about Kant's thoughts on the topic: everyone feels the desire to open their mind to someone else, but at the same time we are aware of the danger of doing so - therefore a true friend is always a part of a small, carefully selected group.